angiekim1203/howtosupport/README.md

 <p>&nbsp;  </p>

 ### Introduction
 Support is a role where, as the name states, the intention is to support the team through assisting the team and obtaining vision.
-The game begins by standing in the **Bottom Lane** alongside the AD Carry, which the goal of the laning phase is to finish the support item and win lane through kills of minion advantage of the ADC.
+The game begins by standing in the **Bottom Lane** alongside the AD Carry, which the goal of the laning phase is to finish the support item and win lane through kills or the minion advantage of the ADC.

 <p>&nbsp;  </p>